The Valuable 500 Gain Further Momentum with 'Generation Valuable' on the Anniversary of ADA

-- On the 32nd anniversary of the American Disabilities Act the Valuable 500 announce 28 early adopters of its leadership up mentoring programme from members spanning 4 continents
+- Today, the Valuable 500 announce 28 adopters of its leadership up mentoring programme for people with disabilities from members spanning 4 continents

 - Generation Valuable participants will be paired with a mentor at C-Suite level within their organisation and will explore each of the Valuable 500's transformation pillars

-It is important to recognise the strides we have made towards disability inclusion – there is further progress to be made.
+Whilst it is important to recognise and celebrate the strides we have made towards disability inclusion – there is much more progress to be made.
 The way society views disability needs to evolve, dispelling the myth that disability is something to pity or fear.
 By changing this and recognising how disabled people enrich communities, society will be empowered to ensure disabled people are included.

 Caroline Casey, Founder, the Valuable 500, commented: